Income and Wages ♦ Employment and Unemployment ♦ Poverty ♦ Food Insecurity

 Rising wages and income equity for all genders and races raises the standard of living for workers, which can further accelerate economic growth.
 The poverty rate is low and support services help those most in need.

 Median household income is one way to measure income of residents in the county: half of households earn more than the median income and half earn less.
 It’s considered a more reliable indicator than the average income because it is less likely to be skewed by outlier data, such as unusually high or low incomes.

-- California and the nation saw a rise in median income of approximately 3% in 2017, while the national median income only increased by 1% after adjusting for inflation.
+- California saw a rise in median household income of approximately 3% in 2017, while the national median income only increased by 1% after adjusting for inflation.

 Average weekly wages track wages paid by employers in San Mateo County and include other compensation such as stock options and bonuses.
 Unlike median household income, average weekly wage data are more likely to be skewed by unusually large or small values.